yegor256/quickproxyauth/README.md

 $ npm run zip
 ```

-`quickproxyauth.zip` will be created in the root directory.
+`quickproxyauth.xpi` will be created in the root directory.
 Upload it
 as a new version of the add-on to
 [this page](https://addons.mozilla.org/en-US/developers/addon/quickproxyauth/versions)
 of the Mozilla website.
 Then, you will have an ability to download